-The entrance criteria for the Sixth Form at Merchant Taylors' are simple:
+The entrance criteria for the Sixth Form at Merchant Taylors' are as follows:

-- We expect you to have excelled in your GCSE examinations this summer, especially in the subjects you intend to take at A Level. - We expect you to have worked hard and made a positive contribution throughout your time here.
+- We expect you to have worked hard and made a positive contribution throughout your time here.
 Your attitude must be one of wholehearted engagement with school life. - We expect you to make sensible and informed choices as to what to study for the Sixth Form.
-These choices need to reflect your abilities and need to have been agreed by your Tutor, the relevant Heads of Department, the Head of Middle School, the Deputy Head (Academic) and the Head Master.
+These choices need to reflect your abilities and need to have been discussed with school staff, including your Tutor and relevant teachers/Heads of Department. - As a principle, you will need to score at least an 8 grade at GCSE in order to study Biology, Chemistry, Mathematics or Physics.